Higher Education (HED)

 HED 4216 HED Research Processes (4 Credits)

-Enables students to explore current research and theories associated with their scholarly interests and resources for doing research, and to address problems in conducting original inquiry and investigations in postsecondary education.
+The course enables students to explore current research and theories associated with their scholarly interests and resources for doing research as well as to address problems in conducting original inquiry and investigations in postsecondary education.
 Attention is directed to the investigation of a research problem of each student's interest.
-Prerequisite: Successful completion of 10 credit hours of research courses or permission of instructor.
+Prerequisites: RMS 4940 and RMS 4910 and RMS 4941 and (HED 4202 OR HED 4242).

 HED 4217 Student Affairs Administration (4 Credits)

-A review of student services, emphasis on programmatic content and relationship to student development; organization of student service programs and national trends.
-To further describe the historical development of student affairs work including significant persons and activities and to begin the development of students' own professional identities as a reflective practitioner and to understand the responsibilities for integrating assistantships/internships/work experiences to theory and new knowledge.
+This course provides a review of student services with emphasis on programmatic content and its relationship to student development; organization of student service programs; and national trends.
+Further, this course describes the historical development of student affairs work including significant persons and activities and begins the development of students' own professional identities as reflective practitioners and understanding of their responsibilities for integrating assistantships/internships/work experiences to theory and new knowledge.

 HED 4218 Organization and Governance in Higher Education (4 Credits)